 but were able to co-exist, thrive, and evolve within the same time and place.
 It is a point of inspiration when questioned how can one be technical and creative.

 Using technology with design and art is our modern way of responding to the times we live in.
+Just as both of Pop Art and Abstract Expressionism sprung from the cold war and our changing culture.

 As I drew shapes of color to layer atop in Adobe Illustrator when establishing a vector style, I imagined drawing with construction paper and scissors as I did as a kid, layering wild organic shapes with scraps of various colored paper.